Roger Ballen at the XIV Havana Biennial – Futuro y Contemporaneidad

 Foundation created in 2018 by the photographer Ricardo López Arias, curator Maylin Pérez and architect Erik Wolfschoon.

-Its mission is to contribute to the development of photography in Panama, promote the photographic heritage that it contains within its collection and disseminating photographic production nationally and internationally, highlighting its values, establishing dialogues and strengthening learning between photographers and the general public.
+Its mission is to contribute to the development of photography in Panama, promote its collection and disseminating photographic production nationally and internationally, highlighting its values, establishing dialogues and strengthening learning between photographers and the community.

 More info www.fototecadepanama.com